Caregiver Banking

 How to Enroll in Caregiver Banking Online

-The account owner will add a trusted individual as a new caregiver:
+2. From the Caregiver Banking page, the account owner will add a trusted individual to be a caregiver:

-• Input the caregiver's first and last name, e-mail, and phone number
+• Input the caregiver's first and last name, email address, and phone number.

 Get Started

-If you have a specific question about enrollment to Caregiver Banking give us a call or stop by your local Huntington branch to speak with a banker.
+If you have a specific question about enrollment to Caregiver Banking, give us a call at (800) 480-2265 or visit your neighborhood Huntington branch to speak with a banker.

 Caregiver Banking FAQ